-Next, we turn to part (b) of Lemma 1, the "no gaps" property.
+Next, let us turn to part (b) of Lemma 1, the "no gaps" property.
 This states that whenever the firm is less-than-fully credible, the hazard rate of fake reports must be strictly positive.
 In other words, firms must mix between faking at all times in which $\alpha_n(p(t)) < 1$.
-This property results directly from the formula for α (2): whenever credibility is less-thanperfect, the firm must be faking with at some positive rate $b_n(p)$.
-While straightforward, this property of the firm's strategy has important implications for the firm's incentives in equilibrium.
-In particular, it implies that whenever a firm's credibility is less-than-perfect, it must be indifferent between faking instantly, and waiting an infinitesimal increment of time before faking.
-This indifference condition is crucial to characterizing the firm's behavior in equilibrium.
+Again, this property results directly from the formula for α (2): whenever credibility is less-than-perfect, the firm must be faking at some positive rate $b_n(p)$.
+While straightforward, this property of the firm's strategy has important implications for incentives in equilibrium.
+In particular, it implies that whenever a firm's credibility is less-than-perfect, it must be indifferent between faking instantly and waiting an infinitesimal increment of time before faking.
+This indifference condition will be crucial to characterizing the firm's behavior in equilibrium.